Morpho-lang/morpho/help/mesh.md

 Here `0` refers to vertices and `1` to edges.
 Similarly, `m.connectivitymatrix(0, 2)` retrieves the vertex-to-facet connectivity.

+For example, to inspect the connectivity between vertices and facets:

+    var cf = m.connectivitymatrix(0, 2)
+    print cf

 ## Addgrade
 [tagaddgrade]: # (addgrade)